[Updated May 8, 2022]

 Driving Directions to Emery Creek Falls:

-From Ellijay, Georgia, follow GA State Route 52 for just over 9 miles.
-Turn right onto Conasuaga Road and continue straight when the road turns to gravel.
+From Downtown Ellijay, follow GA State Route 52 for just over 9 miles.
+Turn right onto Conasauga Road and continue straight when the road turns to gravel.
 In another 2.1 miles bear left on Old CCC Camp Road.
 In 2.8 miles, the parking area will be on the right at a switchback in the road.

-Tucked away in the lush Chattahoochee National Forest, Helton Creek Falls is a pair of beautiful waterfalls near Blairsville, GA.
+Tucked away in the Chattahoochee National Forest, Helton Creek Falls is a pair of beautiful falls near Blairsville.

 At less than a mile, the hike to the mesmerizing cascades descends into the enveloping array of hardwood trees, rhododendron, and conifers.